csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_05_PTSD.md

 - **Hyperactivation of the Amygdala**:
   - The amygdala, often referred to as the brain's "alarm system," detects threats and triggers fear responses.
-  - In PTSD, the amygdala becomes overactive, leading to exaggerated fear, heightened emotional reactions, and constant hypervigilance (feeling on edge).
+  - In PTSD, the amygdala becomes overactive, likely leading to exaggerated fear, heightened emotional reactions, and constant hypervigilance (feeling on edge).
   - This hyperactivity can make individuals feel threatened even in safe environments, contributing to flashbacks and intrusive thoughts.
   - See: Koenigs, M., & Grafman, J. (2009).

 - **Hypoactivity of the Prefrontal Cortex (PFC)**:
   - The PFC is responsible for decision-making, regulating emotions, and suppressing fear responses when threats are no longer present.
-  - PTSD reduces PFC activity, making it harder to "turn off" fear after a perceived threat has passed.
+  - This region is meant to downregulate the amygdala.
+However, PTSD seems to reduces PFC activity, making it harder to "turn off" fear after a perceived threat has passed.
   - This contributes to symptoms like difficulty calming down, emotional dysregulation, and an inability to focus on non-threatening situations.

 - **Dysfunction of the Hippocampus**:
-  - The hippocampus helps process and contextualize memories, distinguishing between past and present experiences.
+  - The hippocampus helps process and contextualize memories, distinguishing between past and present experiences and distinguishing between threatening and non-threatening experiences.
-  - In PTSD, the hippocampus often shrinks or becomes less functional, impairing the ability to differentiate between real and perceived threats.
+  - In PTSD, the hippocampus often shrinks or becomes less functional ("hypoactive"), impairing the ability to differentiate between real and perceived threats.
+  - By becoming "hypoactive", it is unable to downregulate the amygdala
   - This dysfunction explains why traumatic memories feel vivid and intrusive, as the brain struggles to place them in the past.

+- **Dysregulation of the Anterior Cingulate Cortex (ACC)**:
+  - The ACC plays a key role in emotional regulation, decision-making, and integrating cognitive and emotional responses.
+It acts as a bridge between the prefrontal cortex and the amygdala.
+  - In PTSD, the ACC often shows reduced activity, which can impair its ability to regulate the overactive amygdala and help the prefrontal cortex manage emotional responses.
+  - This dysregulation contributes to heightened emotional reactivity, difficulty processing trauma-related cues, and challenges in adapting to stress.
+  - The ACC is also involved in error detection and conflict resolution, and its dysfunction can lead to intrusive thoughts and difficulty distinguishing between real and perceived threats.

 ### **HPA Axis Dysregulation**